lmc2179/lmc2179.github.io/drafts/statistical_qa.md

 # basics: normal interval

-sometimes assume the worst case
+sometimes assume the worst case of p=0.5

 # Estimating the proportion of defects in a finite population: The finite population correction